J.D. Bell Inc.611 Broadway, nr. Houston St., Ste 405; 212-339-0006; jdbellinc.com

 Kelly Behun Studio1 Central Park W., nr.
 61st St., Ste.
 52B; 212-581-1999; kellybehun.com

-With an impressive grasp of design and art history and just a hint of cheeky humor, this Ian Schrager alum creates modern spaces for Manhattanites to live and play in, favoring white-on-white interiors mixed with flea-market finds and laid-back seating arrangements.
+With an impressive grasp of design and art history and just a hint of irreverent humor, this Ian Schrager alum whips up warm modern interiors that juxtapose high and low items.
+She loves to collaborate with artists to produce custom work for clients.

 Kemble Interiors224 W. 30th St., nr.
 Seventh Ave., thirteenth fl.; 212-675-9576; kembleinteriors.com